-AMG has demonstrated success in implementing a multi-stage succession plan.
-Beginning in 2018, following AMG’s announcement that its Chairman and CEO, Sean M. Healey, had been diagnosed with ALS.
-In May 2018, Mr. Healey was appointed Executive Chairman, and in May 2019 President and CFO Jay C. Horgen was appointed President and CEO, while Thomas M. Wojcik joined AMG to become CFO.
-Transition and succession planning activities are ongoing, with the continued enhancement of the senior management team through new and evolving roles.
-The approach provided continuity of leadership and drew on the strengths and experiences of the Company’s most senior executives.
-The Company’s Board of Directors continues to serve as a source of strategic strength for the Company and for Mr. Horgen and the balance of the new executive management team in their new roles, bringing significant diversity in skills, experiences and perspectives.
-The Board and Mr. Horgen continue to focus on developing and expanding the senior management team, to maintain a breadth and depth of talent that ensures that AMG is well-positioned to continue to refine and execute against its strategy.
+AMG has demonstrated the depth and effectiveness of its succession planning through a recent period of organizational evolution as the Company completed a generational transition to its current Chief Executive Officer, Jay C. Horgen.
+In May 2018, the Company announced that Sean M. Healey, the Company’s Chief Executive Officer and Chairman at the time, had been diagnosed with amyotrophic lateral sclerosis (a terminal motor neuron disease known as ALS), and initiated its long-term succession plan.
+In May 2019, our Board of Directors appointed Mr. Horgen, Chief Financial Officer at the time, as President and Chief Executive Officer, and Thomas M. Wojcik joined AMG as Chief Financial Officer.
+The approach provided continuity of leadership in a time of unexpected transition and drew on the strengths and experiences of the Company’s most senior executives.
+The Board continues to serve as a source of strategic strength for the Company and for Mr. Horgen and the balance of the executive management team, bringing significant diversity in skills, experiences, and perspectives.
+The independent Directors and Mr. Horgen review succession planning considerations at least annually across both senior management and Director roles; they continue to focus on developing and expanding the senior management team, to maintain a breadth and depth of talent that ensures that AMG is well-positioned to continue to refine and execute against its strategy.

 For AMG, our employees and our reputation are our most important assets, and attracting and retaining top talent to execute on our business objectives is a fundamental imperative.
 We have numerous programs to support our employees with respect to their health, family leave, and educational support, and are focused on building employee engagement with communities through corporate citizenship initiatives.

 AMG prioritizes employee engagement through a range of cross-functional, multi-level communication mediums, such as small working group lunches, company-wide town halls, and management offsites.
-In 2019, AMG launched a new formal employee survey reporting an employee satisfaction of 88%.
-The Company intends to survey employees at least annually.
+In 2019, AMG launched a formal employee survey, which the Company conducts annually.
+In 2021, the survey reported employee satisfaction of 87%.

 All employees are offered a comprehensive and competitive benefits package.
 Some benefit programs require contributions and others are fully paid by the Company, including but not limited to: